Geonkick-Synthesizer/geonkick/README.md

 * RapidJSON (version >= 1.1)
 * JACK Audio Connection Kit (optional if building only for plugin)
 * LV2 development library
-* For VST3 there is a need to install VST3 SDK (optional if you don't want VST3 plugin)

 On Debian, Ubuntu, Ubuntu Studio install: